spoddutur/my-notes/solr2.md

 3. We've seen that Solr can flip between generating term-centric VS field-centric queries depending on our syntax, field settings, analysis chain and query fields.
 4. **Recommendation: Keep It Simple**.
 In my experience, the term-centric syntax that comes with autoGeneratePhraseQueries and sow=false provides pretty good default search results.
+5. Note that Solr also promoted the usage of `sow=false` by changing its default value to false in [Solr 7.0](https://lucene.apache.org/solr/guide/7_0/major-changes-in-solr-7.html).
+Until then, `sow`'s default value was true.
 5. One can always consider trial and errors with solr-explain i.e., by adding debugQuery=true param to our query and see the details of how our queries are transformed into Lucene syntax.